NaikVedhas/LinkedIn/README.md

 [✨ View Live Project](https://linkedinv.vercel.app)

-> **⚠️ Security Notice**: If you encounter a security warning when visiting the site, please click "Show Details" and then "Visit Unsafe Website" to proceed.
+> **⚠️ Security Notice**: If you encounter a security warning when visiting the site, please click <br/>"Show Details"<br/> and then "Visit Unsafe Website" to proceed.
 My LinkedIn clone is so authentic that Google Chrome's security features sometimes flag it as a potential phishing attempt!
 This is actually a good sign - it means the UI is impressively similar to the real LinkedIn.
 Rest assured, this is just an educational project with no data collection.

 ## 🖥️ UI Preview Showcase
 <div align="center">